IowaScaledEngineering/ise-docs/docs/Tips and Tricks/Articles/xing-basics.md

 The second document is a set of recommendations and best practices laid out by traffic experts working with the FWHA and is known as the [Highway-Rail Crossing Handbook](https://highways.dot.gov/safety/hsip/xings/highway-rail-crossing-handbook-third-edition), now up to its Third Edition.
 It’s not a standard, and it’s not prescriptive.
 Its focus is presenting what experts in the industry believe to be important considerations and recommendations for designing safe and effective crossings.
 Again, since it’s produced by the US government, it’s publicly available here.

 Another great modeling resource is the [FHWA’s Standard Highway Signs](https://mutcd.fhwa.dot.gov/kno-shs_2024.htm).
 You can literally download and print all of the standard signs from beautiful vector artwork.
 Additionally, the specification document for all of these signs – the Standard Highway Signs 2004 Edition and 2012 Supplement – provide guidance on exactly how each of these is laid out.
 Modern modelers can’t get more accurate signs than this!

+For those looking for a wide variety of accurate, detailed, ready-made signs, we recommend [ScaleSigns.com](https://scalesigns.com/).